-Rinjani Lodge works closely with Green Rinjani, so you can use it as a base to leave your large bags/suitcase when trekking.
+Rinjani Lodge works closely with the local tour companies, so you can use it as a base to leave your large bags/suitcase when trekking.

 And returning here after a strenuous trek to nearby Mount Rinjani is absolute bliss.
 After 2 days of no showering and absolute exhaustion, returning “home” to just relax in the Rinjani Lodge infinity pool was a great way to motivate you on that 4 hours long return climb down.

 We felt completely welcomed at Rinjani Lodge.
 The staff at Rinjani Lodge are locals from Senaru village and were extremely welcoming to us as a gay couple.